Introduction to Utility Function

 That's why it is useful to model a utility function that saturates to full satisfaction after some aspiration level.
 That answers the question that, why someone will not be interested in an opportunity that can offer more than another opportunity for the best-case scenario.
 Because, those payoffs are in the future, with risk.
 If those payoffs were certain, then yes, I would choose the business opportunity that offers certain 1 million dollars, over the one that offers just a certain 500,000$.
 In that case, the utility function is not necessary.
-Then again, as mentioned in the reason (A), when you have more than one objective, you may need a utility function again, to make a rational decision.
+Then again, as mentioned in reason (A), when you have more than one objective, you may need a utility function again, to make a rational decision.

 Use a Utility Function in the Decision-Making Process

 Say, you want to purchase a new phone.
-You have just 2 objectives,
+You have just 2 criteria,

 1. Maximize hard disk space

 2. Minimize cost

 But, you know that you have a total of 20GB of data.
 A maximum of 35GB will be more than enough.
 Your budget starts from 500$ up to 2000$.